mansour-ahmed/mansour.blog/static/content/posts/pragmatic-programmer-3/pragmatic-programmer-3.md

 title: On Being A Pragmatic Programmer - Principles
 date: 2019-04-15
 author: Ahmed Mansour
-keywords: pragmatic, programmer, craftmanship, mentality, developer, principles, shy code, dry, testing, ask why, document your work
+keywords: pragmatic, programmer, craftsmanship, mentality, developer, principles, shy code, dry, testing, ask why, document your work
 description: Why spend your life developing software unless you care about doing it well?
 My notes about being better at my craft as a programmer.
 ---